KasparEtter/ef1p/pages/email/email.md

 ```

 <figcaption markdown="span">
-The styles that Gmail uses for the link in the above message.
+The styles that Gmail applies to the link in the above message.
 </figcaption>
 </figure>